Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 10.04.14  Fixed toolbar visibility of WikiEditor in case user preferences defines to start editing with WikiEditor (=wikitext mode).

 - 08.04.14  Updated installation of CKeditor 4.3.4 (revision 40ccd20) to include all possible languages provided by CKeditor web site.

 - 08.04.14  Merged some of the "French" language modifications made by Varlin.